 The current guidance from the government is as follows:

 To ensure reimbursement is paid out as soon as possible, the government has opted for a simple arrangement based on information available from the Revenue Service, without parents having to fill out forms.
 A reference date of 6 April has been selected to ensure payment takes place before the end of summer.
 Parents will be reimbursed on the basis of information known to the Revenue Service at that time, such as number of children, number of hours of childcare and joint income.
-The Revenue Service will forward this information to the Sociale Verzekeringsbank, which will then pay the money directly to parents in the month of June, July at the latest.
+The Revenue Service will forward this information to the Sociale Verzekeringsbank, which will then pay the money directly to parents in the month of July.

 For more information, see the national government website.

 All parents who receive the childcare allowance qualify for the reimbursement offered by the Rijksoverheid.
 Additionally, this applies both to parents who did not utilise emergency childcare service and parents working in critical occupations whose children attended emergency childcare.
 No charges apply to emergency childcare.

 Unfortunately, this measure does not apply to clients who receive a different contribution to costs other than child benefit.
 We will inform you as soon as we know more about this.